 Landings in JMA 7 represent the greatest proportion of total landings and were mainly taken by bottom trawlers in the early 1990s but are now mainly taken by midwater trawlers.
 Landings fluctuated between 17 403 t and 25 880 t from 1986-87 to 1994-95.
 From 1995-96 to 1998-99, landings were in the range of 12 056-14 293 t.
 Subsequently, landings increased steadily from 15 703 t in 2000-01, to 28 888 t in 2003-04, and to 36 507 t in 2004-05.
 The 2004-05 landings were 3971 t in excess of the TACC.
 This increase in JMA 7 landings has been attributed to market demand and a lack of availability of preferred species quota as a result of cuts in quotas for other species and taking the lower-cost option of targeting jack mackerel instead of hoki.
 The 2007-08 landings were 34 059 t, about 1500 t larger than the TACC.
-In 2008-09 catches decreased below the TACC by nearly 4000 t but increased again in 2009-10 to 31 152 t, which is within 1500 t of the quota.
-JMA 7 landings in 2019-20 were 31 451 t.
+In 2008-09 catches decreased below the TACC by nearly 4000 t but increased again in 2009-10 and have fluctuated around a level very close to the TACC since this time.

 A number of factors have been identified that can influence landing volumes in the jack mackerel fisheries.
 In the purse seine fishery during the 1990s, jack mackerel was often mixed with kahawai.
 Fishing companies tend to avoid these mixed schools to conserve kahawai quota, particularly at the beginning of the fishing year.
 When mixing of the two species is prevalent, a low kahawai TACC can result in the targeting of jack mackerel being inhibited.
 Both skipjack tuna and blue mackerel have been fished in preference to jack mackerel in the purse seine fishery, with the jack mackerel season being influenced by the availability of these species.
-However, global increases in the market price for jack mackerel have increased its importance in the purse seine fishery to a level similar to that for blue mackerel, and, as a result, the seasonal catch for jack mackerel has broadened considerably in recent years.
+However, global increases in the market price for jack mackerel, and, as a result, the seasonal catch for jack mackerel has broadened considerably in recent years.
 This has provided fishers with a cost-effective alternative to traditional purse seine targets, particularly skipjack tuna, which incurs higher costs related to onboard storage and handling.